 We generally quote per square metre.
 Please do not omit doors and windows when you submit measurements to us if they involve any wall surfaces that also require plastering.
 Additionally, a sketch of any desired design features is always useful for accurate pricing: vanity units, architectural niches and similar.
 Please also provide details of your location.

-This information can then be phoned, emailed or posted to us and we will get back in touch with you promptly with an accurate quote.
+This information should then be emailed to us and we will get back in touch with you promptly with an accurate quote.

 Over months of regular use in a shower cubicle, the tadelakt surface may need cleaning, or you may notice more water being absorbed into the plaster surface.
 In these cases, simply reapply a coat or two of wax – we will equip you with a large tub of this product, along with thorough care and maintenance instructions on job completion.
 Harsh cleaning chemicals such as bleach should always be avoided.